-As an optional feature, you can choose to enable Automated data Imports.
+As an optional feature, you can choose to enable daily cost data imports.
 This will import Facebook Campaign cost, impression and click data into Google Analytics.
-EasyAutoTagging does this matching your UTM Profile for seamless data blending.
-Enabling the data import feature enables you to leverage the Cost Analysis report.
-You can then monitor paid campaigns across channels in one place.
+EasyAutoTagging does this matching your UTM Profile for automatic cost data blending.
+With the data import feature enabled, leverage the Cost Analysis report and monitor paid campaigns across channels in Google Analytics.

 |EasyAutoTagging||Google URL Builder|

-In conclusion, tracking and reporting with URL Parameters in a fragmented landscape can create moments of [extreme] frustration.
-However, the use of a URL campaign builder can streamline building and managing a consistent tagging process.
+In conclusion, tracking and reporting with URL Parameters in a fragmented ecosystem can create moments of [extreme] frustration.
+The right URL campaign builder can help you streamline and manage a consistent UTM tagging process.